 The forests in Poland grow on the poorest soils, mostly as a result of developing farming in the previous centuries.
 This affects also the spatial distribution of forest site types in Poland.
-Coniferous forests occur in more than 55% of the total forest area.
+Coniferous forests occur in more than 50.4% of the total forest area.
 The remaining part is taken by the broadleaved, mostly mixed.
-The small part is occupied by alder and riparian sites – a little more than 3%.

-The forest stands aged from 40 to 80 years occur most frequently in Poland, and the average age of forest stands is 60.
+The forest stands aged from 41 to 80 years occur most frequently in Poland.
+The average age of stands in forests of all ownership types increased from 44 in 1945 to 58 years in 2017 (to 59 years in the State Forests, and to 49 years in privately-owned forests).
 There are more and more big 80-year-old trees.
-Their area has increased from 0.9 million hectares to almost 1.85 million hectares since the end of the World War II.
+Their area has increased from 0.9 million hectares to over 2.1 million hectares since the end of the World War II.

 Forest economy in the State Forests is based on forest management plans designed for a 10-year period.
 They are obligatory in each forest district.
 The forest management plans are prepared by specialist units such as the Bureau of Forest Management and Geodesy (BULiGL).
 The forest management plans are then approved by the Minister of the Environment, however this is preceded by social consultations on the matter.